milewdev/tchart/README.md

     See [pgfmanual.pdf](http://mirrors.ctan.org/graphics/pgf/base/doc/generic/pgf/pgfmanual.pdf) for more information
     on TikZ and styles (e.g. sections 2.8, 12.4.2, and 55.4.4).

-4. Create a main TeX document, skills.tex, that includes (\input) the TikZ library, the styles.tikz file, and the generated skills.tikz file:
+4. Create a main TeX document, skills.tex, that includes ('\input's) the TikZ library, the styles.tikz file, and the generated skills.tikz file:

     ```